Professional edition active

 Prevention of Pulmonary Barotrauma

 Prevention of pulmonary barotrauma is usually the top priority.
 Proper ascent timing and techniques are essential.
 Patients at high risk for pneumothorax during diving include those with pulmonary bullae, Marfan syndrome, chronic obstructive pulmonary disease, or previous spontaneous pneumothorax.
 Such individuals should not dive or work in areas of compressed air.
 Patients with asthma may be at risk of pulmonary barotrauma, although many people with asthma can dive safely after they are evaluated and treated appropriately.
-Patients with pneumomediastinum after a dive should be referred to a diving medicine specialist for assessment of risks of future dives.
+Patients with pneumothorax or pneumomediastinum after a dive should be referred to a diving medicine specialist for assessment of risks of future dives.

 After COVID-19 infection, some people develop lung pathology (such as bullae) that could increase their risk for pulmonary barotrauma while diving.
-Proposed guidelines (1, 2) recommend spirometry and chest imaging for anyone who has had respiratory or cardiac symptoms (including chest pain, palpitations, significant cough, or dyspnea) due to COVID-19 infection
+Proposed guidelines (1, 2) recommend spirometry and chest imaging for anyone who has had respiratory or cardiac symptoms (including chest pain, palpitations, significant cough, or dyspnea) due to COVID-19 infection.

 Prevention references

-2. 2.
-Sadler C, Alvarez-Villela M, Van Hoesen K, et al: Diving after COVID-19: An update to fitness to dive assessment and medical guidance.
-Diving Hyperb Med 52(1):66-67, 2022. doi: 10.28920/dhm52.1.66-67
+1. 1.
+Sadler C, Alvarez-Villela M, Van Hoesen K, et al. Diving after COVID-19: An update to fitness to dive assessment and medical guidance.
+Diving Hyperb Med.
+52(1):66-67, 2022. doi: 10.28920/dhm52.1.66-67

 Key Points